ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 In the above code example, the functions **``doUpdate( )``** and **``bar( )``** have a ``transactional`` qualifier.
 Calling **``doUpdate( )``** establishes a transactional context within which, calls to  **``foo( )``** and **``bar( )``** are made.
 The transactional function **``bar( )``** can be called within **``doUpdate( )``** since it is also a transactional function, which results in its body being a transactional context.

 The transactional expression is also used as a boolean test to check whether a current transaction is active at runtime.
 Using a transactional expression in a condition results in a transactional context.
 Inside the function **``foo( )``** the ``if`` statement is used to check for a current transaction before calling the transactional function **``bar( )``**.
-In this way, you can check for the transactional context even inside a non-transactional function to perform transaction dependent operations.<br><br>
+In this way, you can check for the transactional context even inside a non-transactional function to perform transaction dependent operations.

 ### Distributed transactions